cathaloruaidh/CNV_Paper_Data/README.md

 As part of our work, we have curated a list of gold standard deletion calls for NA12878 taken from five publicly available resources.
 These data had been generated from various data types, including SNP data, aCGH data, and NGS data.
 We retained deletions that were present in at least two of the resources.
-The BED file for these can be downloadde directly here:
+The BED file for these can be downloaded directly here:
 ```
 wget https://raw.githubusercontent.com/cathaloruaidh/CNV_Paper_Data/master/resource/2023.5.11_NA12878_GS_STRICT_super_clean_DELs.uniq_no_Mills_chrX.bed